PritiAryal/MicroBank360/README.md

 ---

 ## VII.
-Performance Testing Suite - JMeter Tests
+Testing - JMeter Tests

-The **jmeter-tests** directory contains a comprehensive performance testing suite designed for the MicroBank360 banking platform.
+The **jmeter-tests** directory contains a comprehensive performance and load testing suite designed for the MicroBank360 banking platform.

 ### Key Features